Lake Region Union High School

 Lake Region Union High School, commonly known as Lake Region, is a secondary school located in Barton, in the U.S. state of Vermont.
 The school is operated by the Orleans Central Supervisory Union school district.

 The school serves students from Barton, Orleans, Irasburg, Albany, Brownington, Glover, Coventry and Westmore.

 History

 The building was opened in 1967 to replace two high schools in the Town of Barton, Orleans High School and Barton Academy.
 Each was formerly served by its own school district; the new school by a unified school district encompassed the two former districts.

 Administrative

 The budget for 2007–08 was $5,886,918.
 The school board expected this to top $6 million in 2009–2010.

 In 2010, the school stood twelfth academically in the state on the NECAP exam, despite being located in the third-poorest school district in the state.

-In 2021, the school lunches have been free due to the COVID-19 pandemic.
-There have also been free take home lunches for remote schooling.
-Freshman and sophomore classes have been in person Mondays and Thursdays while being remote the rest of the week, upperclassmen are in person Tuesdays and Fridays.
-None of the grades have in person classes on Wednesdays.
+In 2021, the school lunches were free and free take home lunches for remote schooling due to the COVID-19 pandemic.
+Freshman and sophomore classes were in person Mondays and Thursdays while being remote the rest of the week, upperclassmen were in person Tuesdays and Fridays.
+None of the grades had in person classes on Wednesdays.